After Ryder: Photographs by Nicholas Whitman

 Ryder leaves us hovering at the intersection of light and dark, at the thin illuminated surface of moonlit water and the darkness below upon which it constantly changes.
 In nature this twinkling moment is mesmerizing.
 In a painting or photograph it can be suggested with the tools at hand.
 The photographer’s options are limited and defined.
 Low light dictates exposure times, which will turn moving objects to blur.
 How much blur depends on the duration of the exposure and the movement of the subject.
 This uncontrolled component, contributed by the subject itself, brings the image beyond what I can envision and makes it more interesting as a collaboration with the subject.

 As an artist I look at art to inform my process and for pleasure.
 Ryder’s work has for a long time filled that bill.
 His paintings are power objects, oozing mystery and emotion.
 In the past several years I’ve come to further appreciate his work.
 While I’ve photographed in low light for decades it has just become possible, with new digital capabilities, to photograph color in very low light.
 In photographing by moonlight one sees that there are real differences in color and atmosphere between specific nights.
 Ryder was a keen observer of nature and made a point of observing moonlight, which greatly informed his paintings.
 A study of Ryder’s nocturnes reveals a level of subtlety that partially explains their quiet magnetism.

 The photographs in this exhibit are not of a fixed subject delivered.
 Their meaning is fluid and hovers in the balance between shifting interpretations.
 The photographs are a point of departure for the imagination.

-On exhibit at the New Bedford Whaling Museum through autumn 2018.
+On exhibit at the New Bedford Whaling Museum through May 2019.